-Thinking about the idea of the project is sometimes due to creativity, but creativity is also required in the implementation of the project, development, marketing, dealing with difficulties in the process, and more.
+Creativity is the basis for entrepreneurship.
+Thinking about a project idea often stems from creativity, but creativity is also needed in the process of the realization of the venture, its development, marketing, dealing with difficulties, and more.

-In general, creativity is a process of solving problems in an original way, through creative ideas/services/products/processes originating are created.
+In general, creativity is a process of solving problems in an original way, through which creative ideas/services/products/processes are created.

-Thinking about solving problems encountered by the developer brings him many times to create a product/service that meets the need and address the problem.
+Thinking about solving problems encountered by the entrepreneur, often brings him/her to carry out a product/service that meets the need and address the issue.

-The Entrepreneurship for Kids Program was also born in Israel from the desire to solve a problem: when the program started, the education for entrepreneurship was rarely found in primary Israeli schools, to encourage schools to adopt an attitude of entrepreneurship education and remove barriers to the adoption of the approach.
+The Entrepreneurship for Kids Program was also born in Israel from the desire to solve a problem: when the program was launched, the education for entrepreneurship was almost non-existent in elementary schools.
 The program has become a social-educational project that faces schools.
 This way, Galit Zamler encourages schools to adopt an entrepreneurial education approach and to remove barriers.

-In the program, there is one subject that deals with solving problems creatively, since dealing and solving problems, encourages creative thinking, an out of the box and a comprehensive view of situations.
+One of the subjects that the program deals with is about "creativity" in problem-solving, since coping with problems and solving them, encourages creative thinking, getting out of the box, and a comprehensive view of situations.

-Some of the solutions will be used by the person himself and/or his immediate environment, but some of them can also help the community, and in these cases, the solution can be used for a new project.
+Some of the solutions will be used by the person him/herself and/or his/her immediate environment, but some of them can also help the community, and, in these cases, the solutions can turn into new projects.

 The eldest son of the Israeli couple Eleanor and Yishai was born weighing 2 kg in total.